acoppes/acoppes/site/_drafts/tdd-games.markdown

 # Conclusions

-One of the important things of the process of having automatic tests is to generate a context where can easily test (automatically or manually) game content and features without requiring the rest of the game loaded and interacting, this means helping in decoupling code and content (and in Unity also prefabs, assets, scenes).
-For example, this is super great when replicating bugs to fix them, I have lots of bug replication tests.
+One of the important things of the process of having automatic tests is to generate a context where game content and features can be easily tested (automatically or manually) without requiring the rest of the game loaded and interacting.
+This indirectly helps in decoupling code and content (and in Unity also prefabs, assets, scenes).
+To be able to easily create isolated context is super helpful also when replicating bugs and fix them.
+I have a lot of bug replication tests.

 For me, the important part is the design process when making the tests, not the tests themselves.
-If a feature changed over time, I don't force myself to maintain tests that make no sense.
+If a feature changed over time, I don't force myself to maintain tests that don't make sense anymore.

 Another great feature of tests is documentation.
 Tests are a great way to remember why you made a decision.
 Bug replication tests help a lot in this matter too.

 _I remember when we started working on Iron Marines, we went back and forward with a lot of features.
-At some point of its development we wanted to add a new feature that played against something we've decided like 1 year before but we did't remember the why.
-Sometimes we just avoided that, others we went against the original decision only to find out sometime later why we've decided and have to fix now an issue._
+At some point of its development we wanted to add a new feature that played against something we've decided like 1 year before but we did't remember the reason.
+Sometimes we just avoided that, others we went against the original decision only to find out sometime later why we've decided it and then we had a double problem to solve._

 Automatic testing doesn't replace playing the game and/or testing the feature/content in the proper levels and with the rest of the game content.
 I have a special play button that allows me to test the full experience by loading the game from the start, in a maximized window, and returns to the scene I was after I press the stop button.
 I even have cheats to move from one level to the other.

 Also, tests can't replace fine tuning and polishing but having isolated context to work on that speeds up the iteration time a lot.

 To end the blog post I want to show a video of this prototype.